 Law & Order: Criminal Intent: In the episode "Chinoiserie", Goren and Eames immediately identify a supposed British lord as a fake by his atrocious accent which keeps jumping around the UK.
 The outraged impostor, an actor unknowingly hired to play the part as part of a con, keeps insisting that it is "a perfectly valid British musical hall accent".

-When the clones (who include an American, two Canadians, a punky English immigrant to Canada, a German and a Ukrainian) try to impersonate each other they don't always get it right.
+When the clones (who include an American, two Canadians, two Englishwomen, a German, and a Ukrainian) try to impersonate each other, they don't always get it right.
 In particular, Alison's impersonation of Sarah in the fourth episode.
 Actually pretty good acting on the part of Tatiana Maslany, who handles all the clone characters.

-For characters that are supposed to be English, Sarah and Felix accents are all over the place.
+For characters that are supposed to be English, Sarah and Felix's accents are all over the place.
 Justified by having lived away from their home country for so long.
+Averted with Rachel, as her accent is consistent.

 Roswell: Emilie de Ravin ends up letting her Australian accent slip through in a couple of places in her first appearance on the show.